Rainbow trout fish Watersmeet Trout Hatchery and Fish Farm Watersmeet Trout Hatchery and Fish Farm Watersmeet Trout Hatchery and Fish Farm

 Baking

 To preserve flavor and moisture in the flesh, bake trout at a moderately high temperature 400° to 425° F, for the shortest period of time.
 Enhance moistness and flavor with a seasoned oil; or many baked recipes call for sauces or stuffing.
 Test for doneness by probing with fork.
+Trout that is done will flake easily.
 Do not turn.

 Broiling